QianYuana/YuanComponent/dumiCompoent/src/Modal/index.en-US.md

 - It's a controlled component, if you want to set a default value, please set it in initialValues.
 - For detailed parameters, please refer to [antd form component](https://4x-ant-design.antgroup.com/components/form-cn/#API)

+## Finally

+If you think it's good, you can click the "Star" button on the top right to support it, thank you.